Computer poker player: Artificial Intelligence

 AI broke through to superhuman performance in poker during the 2010s, with the following timeline.
 In 2015, computers solved heads-up limit hold'em via Cepheus.
+The breakthrough was achieved using the CFR+ (Counterfactual Regret Minimization Plus) algorithm, which analyzed 3.19×10^14 decision points to effectively solve the game.
+CFR+ works by iteratively playing against itself and analyzing counterfactual regret - the difference between the expected value of an action taken and the best possible action that could have been taken.
 Around 2018, Libratus demonstrated superhuman ability in heads-up no-limit hold'em.
 In 2019, Pluribus (a newer version of Libratus) demonstrated superhuman ability at six-player no-limit hold'em, the most commonly played single variety of poker in the world.
 In 2021, Microsoft released the older poker-playing program, Libratus, commercially, which then beat four professional poker players in a 20-day long poker competition at Rivers Casino.

+Recent developments have introduced Large Language Model (LLM) approaches to poker AI, most notably PokerGPT.
+Unlike traditional Counterfactual Regret Minimization (CFR) systems that require extensive computational resources, PokerGPT represents a paradigm shift toward lightweight, text-based poker AI.
+This approach leverages fine-tuned language models trained on millions of real poker hand histories, enabling the AI to make human-readable decisions while consuming significantly fewer computational resources than traditional methods.